xwu35/vtga/README.md

 ## Usage

-VTGA supports both short and long reads assembly, with hybrid (both short and long reads) used by default.
-Detailed usage information can be viewed using the -h or --help flags -h.
+VTGA supports both short and long reads assembly, with hybrid used by default.
+Detailed usage information can be viewed using the -h or --help flags `vtga.py -h`.

 Do not run the analysis on the login node.
 Submit it as a sbatch job.
 A dry-run can be performed to check which rules will be executed and which files will be produced by specifying `--dryrun`.